Top Takeaways From This Post

-When introduced for the first time, many of us expats assume that the puzzling German garbage disposal system is just an unnecessary complication to an otherwise simple household chore.
-Many Germans would like to disagree with you.
-In fact, waste separation is a matter of national pride.
+Many expats in Germany feel that the German garbage disposal system is just an unnecessary complication to an otherwise simple household chore.

+Well, Germans would like to disagree with you.
+In fact, the German garbage disposal system is a matter of national pride.

-Go on take up the challenge and become a Mülltrennung master in no time!
+Here is a nifty guide to explain how the German garbage disposal system works.
+Go on, take up the challenge and become a Mülltrennung master in no time!

-First Some Important Factoids
+First, Some Important Factoids

-The Green Dot (Der Grüne Punkt), German dual system of the waste collection was introduced in 1991.
+The Green Dot (Der Grüne Punkt), a German dual system of waste collection and separation was introduced in 1991.
 The goal of this dual system is to keep recyclables as long as possible in an economic cycle by high-quality recycling.
 It is no wonder that Germany boasts the highest recycling rate in the world.
 The rate for municipal waste rose from 56% in 2002 to 67% in 2016.
 This goal was achieved so fast that Germany ended up reaching the 2020 target of increasing the recycling percentage for municipal waste four years earlier.

 Germany’s waste management success really comes down to two factors:

 This is why it is also the responsibility of the expat community to make sure that our host country stays as clean and green as possible.

-And now the lesson starts.
+And now the lesson begins.